willhuff0/music_server/music_shared/docs/documentation.md

 }
 ```

-Utils.IntPow is a very simple optimization for calculating a power
+Utils.IntPow is a very simple optimization for calculating a power.

 ```cs
 public static double IntPow(double x, ulong pow)